mansourehk/ShEMO/README.md

     shemodb.com

 ## References
-If you use this dataset, please cite the following papers:
+If you use this dataset, please cite the following paper:
 ~~~~
 @Article{MohamadNezami2019,
 author="Mohamad Nezami, Omid